The Evolution of my Planning System

 And Trello helped me plan my life.

 But it never quite worked.
 I hated looking at my phone during meetings at work, and then I forgot to write down key dates or capture actions.
-Plus, I would spend ages setting these things up, and then forget to update them.
+Plus, I would spend ages setting up beautiful boards, and then forget to update them.

 So I started to look for a paper-based planner.